MWeilenmann/Quantum-Preparation-Games/README.md

 (2) BoundedConfigurationExample.m

 This file also contains a loop to create a e1-e2 tradeoff plot.
 There are N measurement rounds, with state_dims specifying the size of the configuration space at round k.
 The optimization is not guaranteed to be optimal, but in practice the errors behave nicely.
 Sampling over different random initializations may therefore yield different results.
-The main optimization function is CS.optimize_omega_state.
+The main optimization function is CS.optimize_povm_round.

 Requires auxiliary files: QI.m, CS.m